Postpartum physiological changes: Pain control and comfort measures

 Education and discussion before the birth can alleviate some of the fear of the unknown and the anxiety when treatments are experienced for the first time.
 Providing continuous updates on the status of the infant is beneficial.

 Perineal pain after childbirth has immediate and long-term negative effects for women and their babies.
 These effects can interfere with breastfeeding and the care of the infant.
 The pain from injection sites and possible episiotomy is managed by the frequent assessment of the report of pain from the mother.
 Pain can come from possible lacerations, incisions, uterine contractions and sore nipples.
 Appropriate medications are usually administered.
 Routine episiotomies have not been found to reduce the level of pain after the birth.
 Comfort is enhanced with changing linens, urination, the cleaning of the perineum and ice packs.
 Privacy also in implemented to promote comfort.

 Hemorrhoid pain can be managed with a variety of methods.
 Some recommendations for reducing the pain of hemorrhoids include: cleansing with warm water, hemorrhoid creams, increasing fluids, lying on the site and sitz baths.

 Medications controlling pain will begin to wear off.
 This is also true when an epidural or spinal block is given.
 Uterine contractions are sometimes painful and comfort can be provided by suggesting different positions.
 Walking around, with assistance, can decrease pain.
 Since uterine cramping may become more painful during breastfeeding, medications can be given half an hour before nursing.
 Pain control and comfort can be managed by anticipating the return of sensation and bodily reactions to bruises, tears, incisions and punctured sites.

 Management

-Immediately after the birth, on going assessments are performed with recommendations from the American Academy of Pediatrics and American College of Obstetricians and Gynecologists.
+Immediately after the birth, ongoing assessments are performed with recommendations from the American Academy of Pediatrics and American College of Obstetricians and Gynecologists.
 They have identified that vital signs of blood pressure, and pulse, uterine position, and bleeding should be assessed every 15 minutes for the first two hours after birth.
 The temperature is then measured twice, four hours and eight hours after birth.
 This is to guard against postpartum infections, previously known as childbed fever or puerpal sepsis, one of the main causes of maternal mortality.

+The care during the early postpartum period often continues when the patient returns home.
+A 2023 systematic review found that blood pressure monitoring at home appears to increase patient satisfaction while reducing hypertension-related hospital admissions.